 Agencies, however, will charge for any workshops, tutorials, or learning provided with resources available at the agency resource channel (academy).

 Without a doubt, it is comfortable working with freelancers as they quickly adapt to a client’s routine and style of operations.
 Agencies on the other side are full of bureaucracy constraints which may hamper services delivery.

 Again, with freelancers, all communications are directed to a single individual.
 No corporate policy or connection to bots and computerized functions.
 No need to contract different departmental heads to sorted a pain which may eat into adequate time.

 3. There are no vows, like getting married.

-Unless there is duly bidding contract, clients are open to end or onboard any moment.
-The downside: it portrays you as an unattractive to potential freelancers if you change managers often.
-It is best to try things a few times or months before letting go of a service provider.
 Understand that your social media marketing efforts may take time before the KPIs go your way.
-Otherwise, you are free to reinstate or dismiss a provider at your convenience — no need to be set in stone.
+Otherwise, you are free to reinstate or dismiss a freelancer at your convenience — no need to be set in stone.

 Freelance vs. agency model